 I wasn't much of a photographer and had no experience with night photography, so in that respect I suppose the picture turned out okay.

 A few months later, I moved to Phoenix, Arizona to attend Universal Technical Institute.
 In January, 1976, I heard on the news that the American Freedom Train was going to be stopping in Tempe for a couple of days at Arizona State University.
 This time I was able to get a couple of snaps of it during daylight hours.

 Sadly, although the train was on display in Tempe for four days, I did not have time to tour the exhibits.
-I guess you could say it was a hit-and- run photo shoot (or perhaps a drive-by shooting?).
+I barely had time to get over there and take a couple of photos.
+Still not a great photographer.